directvt/vtm/doc/architecture.md

 - At startup vtm creates a new or connects to an existing desktop session.
 - The desktop session is hosted in a forked and detached vtm process (desktop server).
 - The session is tied to an operating system's named pipe (desktop session connection point).
-- The connection point is coined from the creator's uid, if the pipe name is not explicitly specified.
+- The connection point unique name is coined from the creator's UID or specified explicitly.
 - Only the session creator can access the session (for non-elevated users).
-- The regular user and the elevated user are different independent users creating different desktop sessions.
+- The regular user and the elevated user are different independent users despite having the same username.
 - The session allows multiple access in real time.
 - Users can disconnect from the session and reconnect later.
 - Sessions with different connection points can coexist independently.